Marketcircle/AXElements/docs/KeyboardEvents.markdown

 absolute key positions on the keyboard and that different layouts will fuck things up differently.

+## Behaviour

+The method is asynchronous.
+It appears to type information in at the keyboard repeat rate, but I have yet to check that out.

 ## Escape Sequences

 A number of custom escape sequences have been added in order to allow easy